hexagontk/hexagon/hexagon_site/pages/gradle.md

   JDK `cacerts` entries won't be loaded and thus, not trusted.
 It can be used to set up HTTPS clients (not required to be set at JVM level).
 * `<domain>.p12`: there would be one per each domain (see `sslDomain` variable).
-These stores are signed by the CA and they contain the service private key and its full chain certificate.
+These stores are signed by the CA, and they contain the service private key and its full chain certificate.
   `<domain>` will be the domain name without the TLD, and the Subject alternative names (SAN) will include `<domain>.test` ([TLD for local environments]) and `localhost` (along the extra subdomains specified).